SamarjeetMalik/Turbulent-flow-simulation-using-auto-regressive-diffusion-model/README.md

 4. **Latent-Space Transformers**: Finally, we provide different implementation variants of latent-space transformers.
 These architectures contain an autoencoder to embed the flow states in a smaller latent space.
 A secondary transformer model computes updated latent spaces forward in time, that can be decoded to create flow trajectories.
 We train the combined architecture end-to-end.

-All architectures are evaluated on three carefully designed data sets of varying difficulty:

-1. **Incompressible Wake Flow (*Inc*):** This relatively simple data set contains 91 incompressible wake flow trajectories simulated with PhiFlow at Reynolds numbers 100-1000.
-Each sequence contains 1300 temporal snapshots of pressure and velocity.

-<video width="auto" src="https://github.com/tum-pbs/autoreg-pde-diffusion/assets/16224924/e73db04e-d8fa-4164-a4bb-a0997d5a90ed"></video>

-2. **Transonic Cylinder Flow (*Tra*):** This data set contains 41 sequences of a two-dimensional transonic cylinder flow simulated with the fluid solver SU2.
-Each sequence has a different Mach number between 0.5 and 0.9 at Reynolds number 10000, making the flows in the transonic regime highly chaotic.
-All trajcetories feature 1000 temporal snapshots of pressure, density, and velocity.

-<video width="auto" src="https://github.com/tum-pbs/autoreg-pde-diffusion/assets/16224924/a08f4e1c-40df-466f-92ad-8a142ae1f337"></video>

-3. **Isotropic Turbulence (*Iso*):** This highly complex, underdetermined data set consists of 1000 two-dimensional sequences sliced from three-dimensional, isotropic turbulence simulations.
-The flows were computed with DNS and the raw data is provided by the Johns Hopkins Turbulence Database.
-Each sequence contains 1000 temporal snapshots of pressure and velocity, including the velocity z-component.

-<video width="auto" src="https://github.com/tum-pbs/autoreg-pde-diffusion/assets/16224924/3837f8ea-08ea-4e0f-af46-d3fc56e53a26"></video>

-Further information about this work can be also found at our [project website](https://ge.in.tum.de/publications/2023-acdm-kohl/).
-Feel free to contact us if you have questions or suggestions regarding our work or the source code provided here.

 -----------------------------------------------------------------------------------------------------